aarati-shrestha/fsm-kafka-akka/README.md

-The application is built using spring framework.
+It is spring-boot application.
 It has used the concept of finite state machine, akka and kafka.

 The application has two states:
 	1. IDLE 2.
 ACTIVE